Flexible Bayesian Product Mixture Models for Vector Autoregressions

 \section{Introduction}

-Multivariate time-series data routinely arise in diverse application areas such as finance \citep{cramer1978multivariate}, econometrics \citep{engle1981one}, spatial-temporal studies \citep{bradley2015multivariate}, and medical imaging \citep{kundu2021scalable}.
-In order to model such data, a rich body of work on modeling autocorrelations and temporal cross-correlations between variables with multivariate outcomes has been developed, of which vector autoregressive (VAR) models are widely used \citep{lutkepohl2005new}.
-Our focus in this paper is on Bayesian VAR modeling, which was initially heavily motivated by econometric research \citep{doan1984forecasting}, and has since seen a rich development \citep{korobilis2013var,gefang2014bayesian}.
-More recently, Bayesian VAR models have been adopted with increasing prominence in biomedical research including patient-level predictive modeling \citep{lu2018bayesian} and neuroimaging problems \citep{gorrostieta2013hierarchical, chiang2017bayesian}.
+Multivariate time-series data routinely arise in diverse application areas such as finance \citep{cramer1978multivariate}, econometrics \citep{engle1981one}, air pollution forecasting \citep{nath2021long} and medical imaging \citep{kundu2021scalable}, among other domains.
+In order to tackle such data, a rich body of work on modeling autocorrelations and temporal cross-correlations between variables with multivariate outcomes has been developed, of which vector autoregressive (VAR) models are widely used \citep{lutkepohl2005new}.
+Our focus in this paper is on Bayesian VAR modeling, which was initially heavily motivated by econometric research \citep{doan1984forecasting}, and has since seen a rich development \citep{korobilis2013var}.
+More recently, Bayesian VAR models have been adopted with increasing prominence in biomedical research including patient-level predictive modeling \citep{lu2018bayesian} and {functional Magnetic Resonance Imaging (fMRI) applications} \citep{gorrostieta2013hierarchical, chiang2017bayesian} in neuroimaging studies.
 However, existing Bayesian VAR literature has primarily focused on methodological and computational developments, with limited theoretical investigations.
 Recently, \cite{ghosh2018high} addressed this gap by establishing posterior consistency for the autocovariance matrix in parametric Bayesian VAR models based on single subject data.